waynodiablo/Oystercard/engineering_projects/project_setup.md

 # 3. Card Wall

+- Choose one of the following:

 #### GitHub issue + waffle.io
-- Check the GitHub forked repo issues exist
 - Register for waffle.io with GitHub
 - Set up a waffle for the repository, and watch the magic happen!
+- Copy across the tasks from the trello board (Check the pathway for details)
 - Add your team members and project coach to the waffle
-- Update your GitHub project `README.md` with the URL of the Trello board
+- Update your GitHub project `README.md` with the URL of the waffle board

 #### Trello